huskyhania/OP-Web-Application-IaC/README.md

 Bootstrapping (```cdk bootstrap```) only needs to be done once per AWS account and region.
 It’s best practice to specify the account ID and region explicitly, and to use a dedicated IAM user or role for CDK deployments with the required permissions.

+---

 ## Limitations and next steps
 This project successfully deploys a full-stack web application using AWS CDK, but several parts remain simplified due to limited time and experience with cloud technologies.

-No CI/CD pipeline: Deployment is done manually using ```cdk deploy```.
+**No CI/CD pipeline:** Deployment is done manually using ```cdk deploy```.
 In a real-world scenario, this would be automated using GitHub Actions or AWS CodePipeline.

-Limited backend: The Lambda function serves as a minimal proof of concept.
+**Limited backend:** The Lambda function serves as a minimal proof of concept.
 It could be extended with additional routes, better error handling, and a database connection.

-Security and monitoring: The setup does not yet include CloudWatch logging, detailed IAM role restrictions, or HTTPS certificates.
+**Security and monitoring:** The setup does not yet include CloudWatch logging, detailed IAM role restrictions, or HTTPS certificates.

+**Route 53 and custom domains:** I’m aware that AWS Route 53 could be used to attach a custom domain name to the CloudFront distribution (together with AWS Certificate Manager for HTTPS).
+For simplicity, this version uses the default CloudFront URL instead.

+**EC2 and alternative hosting options:** The backend could run on Amazon EC2 for more control over runtime and scaling.
+However, the choice of AWS Lambda made setup simpler, fully serverless, and easier to manage through CDK.